d-eisen/portfolio/content/worldwater.md

 case_subtitle: "Mobile App Design"

 # This is the case description in the case studies section
-case_description: "WorldWater.com is the home site for a humanitarian organization focused on water, sanitation, and hygiene for communities in the Amazon Basin."
+case_description: "WorldWater.org is the home site for a humanitarian organization focused on water, sanitation, and hygiene for communities in the Amazon Basin."

 # This is the featured image of the case, place this image at /post_title_here/img folder
 # e.g. /mypost/img
 case_feature_img: "WWLandingPgV3LG.png"

 # This is the case summary in the case itself
-case_summary: "WorldWater.com is the home site for the WorldWater organization.
+case_summary: "WorldWater.org is the home site for the WorldWater organization.
 WorldWater is a humanitarian nongovernmental organization (NGO focused on empowering communities to manage their public health infrastructure.
 Their primary operations are in the Amazon Basin and the United States.
-The site is focused on supporting its social media channels as a landing page for the organization.
-The redesign of the site's allow users to donate the organization in a streamlined process while also adding functionality allowing users to raise funds for the organization by challenging other people using social media.
-The original name of of the organization has been replaced with a placeholder name: WorldWater"
+The site is focused on supporting the organization's social media channels as a landing page for the organization.
+The redesign of the site allows users to donate to the organization in a streamlined process while adding functionality allowing users to raise funds for the organization by challenging other people using social media.
+The organization's name has been replaced with a placeholder name: WorldWater"

 # Your team members
 team: ["David Eisenmenger"]